Swarthe/utility/README.md

 ## status

 Status scripts intended to be displayed by other software, such as status bars.
+They may require significant modification in order to function as intended on other systems.

 ## License

-This project is licensed under the MIT license (see LICENSE.txt for more information).
+Licensed under the MIT license.
+See `LICENSE.txt` for more information.